ArtemIlinn/algotrading/README.md

 ML methos: LSTM, prophet...
 Key methrics for model - MAPE, R2, spearman correlation.

-Creation of datasets and process of data mining one can find in "data_construction.ipynb".
+Creation of datasets and process of data mining one can be found in "data_construction.ipynb".

 Strategies presented in [strategies](https://github.com/ArtemIlinn/algotrading/tree/main/strategies) directory Such as CPPI one: